Planetary Desert around Compact Binaries: Dynamical Instability Triggered by Resonance-Induced Eccentricity Excitation: Eccentricity excitation due to apsidal precession resonance

 For the CBP's orbit, the long-term evolution is governed by the perturbing potential induced by the inner stellar binary $\langle\Phi\rangle$: \be \mu_p \frac{d^2\mathbf{r}_p}{dt^2}=\nabla_{\mathbf{r}_p}\bigg(\frac{Gm_{12}m_p}{r_p}\bigg)- m_p\nabla_{\mathbf{r}_p}\langle\Phi\rangle, \ee where $\mathbf{r}_p\equiv\mathrm{r}_p\hat{\mathbf{r}}_p$ denotes the position vector of the planet relative to the center of mass of the inner bodies.
 The averaged potential $\langle\Phi\rangle$ includes the quadrupole and octupole Newtonian gravitational potentials of the inner binary \citep[e.g.,][]{Liu2015b,Liu2018}.
 Equations (\ref{eq:Full Kozai 1})-(\ref{eq:third body}) fully determine the dynamics of the planetary orbit under the SA approximation.

 We further consider systems with multiple planets.
 We develop a ``Ring$+$Nbody" code and incorporate the mutual Newtonian gravitational potential between the planets into $\langle\Phi\rangle$ in Equation (\ref{eq:third body}).
-Note that in the SA approximation, angular momentum is exchanged between the binary and the planets, but not energy.
-Between the planets, however, both energy and angular momentum exchange are allowed.
+For the long evolution timescales considered here ($\gtrsim10^7$ years), this method offers a substantial speedup over a full N-body integration while preserving the energy exchange needed to model planet–planet scattering, collisions, and ejections.